flevosss/flevosss/README.md

 <h1 align="center">I'm Michalis ~flevos👋</h1>
 <h2 align="center">Fullstack Developer </h2>

 Welcome to my profile!
 Here, you will find a collection of my projects that I have worked on during the span of my journey with programming.
-I am currently a Computer Science student, always seeking to expand my knowledge and skills in the field.
-I am very interested in creating secure web applications and CyberSecurity.
+I am currently a Bsc.Computer Science student, always seeking to expand my knowledge and skills in the field.
+I am interested in creating secure web applications!

-I hope that my projects inspire and contribute to the growth of the community.

 Feel free to explore my repositories and reach out to me with any questions or feedback to improve.

-- 📫 Reach me via => **michail@flevaris.gr**
+- 📫 Reach me via => **michalis@flevaris.gr**

 - ⚡ Fun fact => **I love aviation!**